 In some cases, it might be more ideal to get your teenage driver a separate policy and skip optional coverages such as comprehensive, rental reimbursement, rental car, and towing coverage.
 This is particularly true if your child drives a low-value vehicle.

-Before you add your teenage child to your existing policy or obtain separate coverage for him or her, it always make sense to first compare insurance quotes.
+Before you add your teenage child to your existing policy or obtain separate coverage for him or her, it always makes sense to first compare insurance quotes.

 Their car insurance company offers good student discounts.
 Insurers rely heavily on probability and statistics pertaining to risks, with studies suggesting that teenage drivers with good grades are less likely to engage in risky driving behaviors.
 Fortunately for Steve’s parents, their son was an A /B+ student.